opendiffy/diffy/README.md

 The example.sh script included here builds and launches example servers as well as a diffy instance.
 Verify that the following ports are available (9000, 9100, 9200, 8880, 8881, & 8888) and run `./example/run.sh start`.

-Once your local Diffy instance is deployed, you send it a few requests like `curl --header "Canonical-Resource: Json" localhost:8880/json?Twitter`.
-You can then go to your browser at [http://localhost:8888](http://localhost:8888) to see what the differences across our example instances look like.
+Once your local Diffy instance is deployed, you send it a few requests by running `./example/traffic.sh`.

+You can now go to your browser at [http://localhost:8888](http://localhost:8888) to see what the differences across our example instances look like.

 # Digging deeper